danielgordon10/re3-tensorflow/README.md

 ## Model:
 The new smaller pretrained weights model is available for download at http://bit.ly/2L5deYF.
 Please download it, unzip it, and place it in your logs directory.
 For more instructions see the First Time Setup section.
+If you would like to check the download, the md5 checksum is 10ec7fd551c30ea65a7deebe12bd532f.

 ## Requirements:
 1. Python 2.7+ or 3.5+.